ThePrimeagen/fem-algos/lessons/03-our-first-datastructure/B-array.md

 <br/>
 <br/>

-// TODO: Spelling
 ### So what is it?
-Well by the end of this section we can empiracally tell what it is.
+Well by the end of this section we can empirically tell what it is.

 <br/>
 <br/>